 Section 5.01 TERM.
-The term of this Agreement shall commence on the Effective Date and shall remain in effect until December 31, 2019 (the "Initial Term").
-After the Initial Term, the parties intend to enter into a new or amended agreement.
+The term of this Agreement shall commence on the Effective Date and shall remain in effect for five (5) years until termination on December 31, 2026 (the "Initial Term").
+After the Initial Term, the parties may enter into a new or amended agreement.